brandonvu99/karaoke-queue/README.md

 5. You should be able to load up the website at `http://localhost:4200`.

 # Deployment Strategy
-Currently, all these services are being manually deployed.
+Currently, all these services are being manually deployed through [this PowerShell script](https://github.com/brandonvu99/karaoke-queue/blob/master/deploy-everything.ps1).
 Maybe I can look into something that hooks up to this repo and deploys everytime there's a code change, BUT to be honest I'm not gonna have this running 24/7 because I don't karaoke 24/7, so I think a manual deployment will work fine.
 - Front-End:
     - Currently only using an s3 bucket to host a static website.
 Any better ideas would be much appreciated, but this website is pretty simple, so this may be it for the front-end.
 - Back-End:
     - Flask API:
-        - Elastic Beanstalk looks like a pretty promising service.
-All I care about is that I get the API mapped to a url, and EBS seems to be "input a flask app, output a curlable url".
+        - Hosted on Lightsail.
+Pretty simple "input a flask app, output a curlable url".
+I tried Elastic Beanstalk but the url was timing out, which probably had to do with some port being already taken idk
     - DynamoDB:
         - No big reason why this was chosen.
 I just found some "Angular-Flask-Dynamodb" guide, and I've stuck with it.
 Moving to another database would be basically a complete rewrite of the flask api, so maybe let's not do that 💗